marrold/aws-instant-website/README.md

         # PriceClass_200: Use U.S., Canada, Europe, Asia, Middle East and Africa
         # PriceClass_All: Use All Edge Locations (Best Performance)
         # price_class = "PriceClass_100"

+        # Due to the way Terraform / S3 works we must define the correct mime-type when the file is uploaded.
+We infer this from a map of
+        # mime-types in the module (mime-types.tf).
+If the mime-type for your file extension is missing or wrong, you can override it by
+        # supplying a map of overrides here.
+An example is included in mime_type_overrides.tf
+        # mime_type_overrides = local.mime_type_overrides
     }

  Once you've configured the module and the yaml files you can run the usual: